arghyadeep99/Aarogya-Bot/README.md

 <b>Submission for HackOff-3.0.</b>

+<b> UPDATE: This project won the first prize for the given problem statement by Siemens Healthineers in HackOff-3.0!</b>

 <h2>About:</h2>

 Aarogya Bot is an AI-driven chatbot that will help you answer your basic medical queries, amidst the Covid-19 pandemic, where moving out to consult a doctor isn't a luxury anymore.
 The chatbot can respond to your medical queries only to the best of its **knowledge graph base**, so be mindful of that and always cross check the responses of Aarogya Bot with a medical professional!